India's Jet Airways says complies with all safety norms

 The DGCA report said financial problems in India's cutthroat airline industry had exposed potential safety issues, and it demanded that airlines take steps to ensure that their operations remained safe.

-The report said Kingfisher Airlines (KING.NS) and Air India Express, the budget carrier of state-run Air India , were in "major financial distress".
+The report said Kingfisher Airlines and Air India Express, the budget carrier of state-run Air India, were in "major financial distress".

 The DGCA also said there was a need to review the fleet expansion plans of budget airline IndiGo in view of the serious nature of the report's findings on IndiGo's safety procedures.